-- D) Recruitment, Eligibility, and Participant Selection (Maximum 10 points)

-The extent to which the applicant describes: how children who are most at risk and their families will be recruited to participate in the program; how eligibility for the program will be determined; how information will be collected, what criteria will be used to determine eligibility, and how participants will be selected in the event there are more children and families who are found eligible for the program but cannot be served. - E) Combination of Funding Sources and Budget Narrative (Maximum 15 points)
+- 8) Implementation Plan: The extent to which the applicant clearly describes the anticipated activities and timeline for planning and implementing the program and/or service in the community, and indicates the person and/ or organization that will be responsible for each activity and the extent to which the applicant identifies how fidelity to the program approach selected will be established and/or maintained. - E) Recruitment, Eligibility, and Participant Selection (Maximum 10 points) The extent to which the applicant describes: how children who are most at risk and their families will be recruited to participate in the program; how eligibility for the program will be determined; how information will be collected, what criteria will be used to determine eligibility, and how participants will be selected in the event there are more children and families who are found eligible for the program but cannot be served.

-If applicants seek start-up funds, they are required to prepare a budget with two sections, one for start-up costs and one for ongoing operating costs.
+F) Combination of Funding Sources and Budget Narrative (Maximum 15 points) If applicants seek start-up funds, they are required to prepare a budget with two sections, one for start-up costs and one for ongoing operating costs.
 For the start-up budget, a maximum of \$25,000 may be requested, and no match is required.
 For the operating budget, matching resources must be equal to or greater than the Grant funds awarded.